Candice-Leigh-King/acoupleoftravelers-website/_posts/2022-01-19-glen-rose-texas.md

     6_image: /blog-images/blog27.jpg
   - _section-type: blog-featured-text
     blog-featured-text-html: >-
-      <h3>Glen Rose, Texas</h3><p>Welcome to The Lone Star State!
-Home of good
+      <p>Welcome to The Lone Star State!
+Home of good BBQ, Rodeo's, The Alamo,
-      BBQ, Rodeo's, The Alamo, and SO much more!
+      and SO much more!
 Today we are going to be discussing one of our favorite staycations in North Texas</p><p>Glen Rose- The dinosaur capital of Texas!&nbsp; One of our favorite staycation cities.
-With so much to offer, this city is makes for a perfect weekend getaway!&nbsp;</p><p>Where to stay: SkyBox Cabins.
+With so much to offer, this city is makes for a perfect weekend getaway!&nbsp;</p><p>Where to
+      stay: SkyBox Cabins.
 Featured in Southern Living Magazine, Skybox Cabins have a unique twist when it comes to their unique cabins/treehouses.
 We had the opportunity to stay in "The Birdhouse'."
 It was a real treat!
 We enjoyed coffee at sunrise on our balcony that overlooked the treetops!
       They are big on disconnecting from electronics.
 They want you to enjoy nature with the company you bring.
 You can book on airbnb or book directly from their website here:&nbsp;<a target="_blank"
       href="https://www.skyboxcabins.com/cabins">https://www.skyboxcabins.com/cabins</a></p><p>What
       to do: You're in for a treat!
 There is much to do in Glen Rose.
 If you're staying at Skybox Cabins, you're about 5 minutes from DINOSAUR VALLEY